-Our Responsibility as Parents Explain the Do’s and Don’ts to your children.
+Your Responsibility as Parents Is To Explain the Do’s and Don’ts to your children.

 Do exit if safe to do so

 Stay out of the shooter's direct line of sight and do not present a target by running in front of him.
-Instead, stay low, crawl if you have to do so, and use furniture to obstruct the shooter's view.
-Use a zigzag motion when you run, or move from one protective object to another until you can safely run far from the scene.
+Instead, stay low, crawl if you have to, and use furniture to obstruct the shooter's view.
+Use a zigzag motion when you run or move from one protective object to another until you can safely run far from the scene.
 When running away from a shooter.
 The Pack should be worn as intended with head lowered and arms folded in front of the body when running away from the shooter.

 Do find cover

 Find cover that will protect you from bullets.
 Cover includes items like brick walls, steel beams, or large pieces of furniture or equipment that will stop a bullet.
 Outside examples of cover include large trees, concrete tables, or steel drainage culverts.
-Use the Pack as a shield and position it between you and the threat.
+Use your BulletProof Backpack as a shield and position it between you and the threat.

 Do conceal yourself

 Conceal yourself from the shooter’s line of sight.
 Make yourself difficult to see by hiding behind copiers, in closets, cabinets or other secure rooms.
 In gymnasiums, hide under the bleachers or in auditoriums and conceal yourself behind curtains or between rows of seats.
 Outdoors, thick bushes or tree lines, or even large trash cans or storage containers may hide you.
-Again, use the Pack as a shield and position it between you and the threat.
+Again, use your BulletProof Backpack as a shield and position it between you and the threat.

 Do present a small target